 Organizations that sell personal information should also prepare processes to manage flow-down requests to service providers.

-- 4. Updating service level agreements with third-party service
+4. Updating service level agreements with third-party service providers

 In today’s era of Cloud computing, it’s not uncommon for organizations to rely on service providers to process personal information.
 HR and personnel information may be stored on a dedicated management platform, and customer data may reside on servers managed by companies like Amazon, Google, or Microsoft.